Functional Memory

 When live session expansion is needed (rare, adds latency), Amigo employs a dual anchoring mechanism:

-1. Memory-Knowledge-Reasoning Integration: L3 provides memory at the right interpretation depth for knowledge application and reasoning without retrieval latency, making expansion rare because both the contextual foundation and immediate availability needed for clinical reasoning are already present
+1. Memory-Knowledge-Reasoning Integration: L3 supplies memory at the right interpretation depth for knowledge application and reasoning without retrieval latency, making expansion rare because both the contextual foundation and immediate availability needed for clinical reasoning are already present

 2. Gap-Specific Retrieval: Only retrieves missing gaps rather than broad searches, with queries written against L3 enabling deeper insight extraction